whatmakeart/whatmakeart.github.io/themes/ananke/README.md

   date_format = "2.
 January 2006"
 ```

+With hugo 0.87.0 and above, you can also use predefined layout, like `:date_full`, and it will output localized dates or times.
-See hugo's documentation of the [`dateFormat` function](https://gohugo.io/functions/dateformat/) for more details.
+See hugo's documentation of the [`time.Format` function](https://gohugo.io/functions/dateformat/) for more details.

 ### Nearly finished